We are all busy people. We use this lack of time as the perfect excuse to neglect the hygiene of our house, particularly the bedroom.

 Be real with what you really need.
 You will never use that hat you bought 3 years ago at the beach.
 The skateboard from your teen years needs to go.

 You will free up so much space if you would only let go of useless nostalgia.
+You will free up so much space if you would only let go of useless nostalgia and remove your waste for good.

 Find Clever Solutions For Out Of Place Things